ericwa/ericw-tools/docs/qbsp.rst

    func_detail variant with no collision (players / monsters / gunfire) and doesn't split world faces.
-Doesn't cast shadows unless enabled with "_shadow" "1".
+Doesn't cast shadows unless enabled with :bmodel-key:`_shadow` "1".
 Useful for hanging vines.
 Still creates BSP leafs, which is unavoidable without a new .bsp file format.

-   Intersecting func_detail_illusionary brushes don't clip each other; this is intended to make trees/shrubs/foliage easier with "_mirrorinside" "1".
+   Intersecting func_detail_illusionary brushes don't clip each other; this is intended to make trees/shrubs/foliage easier with :bmodel-key:`_mirrorinside` "1".

 .. classname:: func_detail_wall